awsdocs/amazon-vpc-user-guide/doc_source/DHCPOptionSet.md

 **Describe one or more sets of DHCP options using the AWS CLI or API**

-For more information about the command line interfaces and a list of available APIs, see [Access Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
+For more information about the command line interfaces and a list of available APIs, see [Working with Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
 + [describe\-dhcp\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-dhcp-options.html) \(AWS CLI\)
 + [Get\-EC2DhcpOption](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2DhcpOption.html) \(AWS Tools for Windows PowerShell\)